Tuesday, April 14, 2026

 "Maybe he lives on a flat planet."

-"I get it," said Simad, "He's living by a different set of rules.
+"I get it," said Simad, who had remained quiet until now.
+"He's living by a different set of rules.
 If you don't throw in some absurdities, you're boring."

 "I don't know.
 You will have to ask him.
 If aliens abducted you and you are here to tell of it, you might get some attention.
 If you've visited Mars, you might be listened to.
 If you have a brain anomaly and see everything as flat, we might cut you some slack."

 “Some would.
-Others would think you should be put out of your misery."
+Others would think they should put you out of your misery," says Harvey.

 "I will let you disagree with me.
-I want you here."
+I want you here--the young ones are smart."

 "We all know that fear gets attention.
 More medical ads first ask if your toenails ache.
 And you think, yeah, my toenails are aching; what shall I take?"